Monthly Archives: June 2019

 Book – Lighthouses and Coastal Attractions in Southern New England: Connecticut, Rhode Island, Massachusetts

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and even lighthouses you can stay overnight.
-Like the one above, you’ll also find plenty of stories of shipwrecks and rescues.
-Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
-You’ll also find plenty of stories of hauntings around lighthouses.
+Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts.
+This 300-page book provides memorable human interest stories from each of the 92 lighthouses.
+You can explore plenty of indoor and outdoor coastal attractions, including whale-watching excursions, lighthouse tours, windjammer sailing tours, parks, museums, and even lighthouses where you can stay overnight.
+Like those at Stratford Shoal Lighthouse, you’ll also find stories of hauntings around lighthouses.

 Book - Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont